Mazi is a small Turkish restaurant at 81 London Road, soon to celebrate its 15th year in West Croydon.

 - Ward’s directories list “four shops unoccupied” (contemporary numbers 57-63, corresponding to modern numbers 81–87) in 1899, “unoccupied” (modern 81) in 1900, A Parsons, fruiterer, in 1901, and Egleton Bros, hardware merchants, from 1902 onwards.
 Note that the information for these directories was generally gathered in October and November of the preceding year.
 The 1901 census just lists “(Shop)”.
 The name “The Fruit Shop” comes from an old sign uncovered at some point and visible during 2008–2009; see for example the October 2009 photo reproduced here, or Google Street View image from July 2008.
 As far as I know, A Parsons was the only fruiterer to trade at this address, and the sign certainly looks old enough to be from c.1901.

 - See my article on number 5 for more information on F A Egleton, including its winding-up.
 Walter and Louis are listed as Frederick’s sons in the 1881 and 1901 censuses, living with him at 5 London Road.
 In the 1901 census, Walter is a 24-year-old “Ironmongers Asst” [assistant] and Louis is a 21-year-old “Traveller (Ironmongery)” [travelling salesperson].
 (The 1891 census lists them both as boarders at Tudor Hall School in Hawkhurst, Kent.)
-F A Egleton’s full name is taken from his entry in the GOV.UK “Find a Will” search, and Walter and Louis’ full names are taken from the partnership dissolution notice referenced below.
+F A Egleton’s full name is taken from his entry in the National Probate Calendar, and Walter and Louis’ full names are taken from the partnership dissolution notice referenced below.

 - The dissolution of the partnership between Walter and Louis was reported on p8757 of the 5 December 1905 London Gazette, including the information that “All debts due to and owing by the said late firm will be received and paid by the said Walter Fred Egleton, who will continue the business.”
 Walter kept not only the business but also the name; despite the departure of one of the “bros” [brothers], Ward’s directories list “Egleton Bros” throughout.
 Indeed, Walter also seems to have considered the business to be a direct continuation of the one run by his father, as by 1911 he was placing newspaper advertisements claiming that Egleton Bros had been established in 1887, when he himself had only been about 10 years old.
 An advert at the top of page 5 of the 14 January 1911 Croydon Advertiser reads: “Established 1887.
 Egleton Bros., Builders’ Hardware, Lead, Glass, Colour and Paperhangings Merchants.
 57, London Road, Croydon.
 Warehouses Parson’s Mead.” (viewed on microfilm at Croydon Local Studies; note that number 57 was renumbered to 81 in 1927).
 It’s not clear why Walter chose the date of 1887, as according to Ward’s directories F A Egleton was in business rather earlier, by 1876 at least, and an advertisement in Ward’s 1892 (see my article on 5 London Road for a reproduction) states that it was actually established in 1867.

-- Walter’s date of death and residence at the time are taken from his entry in the GOV.UK “Find a Will” search, which also states that he left effects of only £90 (just over £9500 in 2014 prices, according to the Bank of England Inflation Calculator).
+- Walter’s date of death and residence at the time are taken from his entry in the National Probate Calendar, which also states that he left effects of only £90 (just over £9500 in 2014 prices).
 The 1911 census lists Walter (aged 34 and still single) along with his mother Harriett [sic] (aged 68 and a widow) and his sister Amy (29 and single).
 Census forms in 1911 were filled in by the householders themselves, and one can be fairly confident that Walter would have known how to spell his mother’s name, so “Harriett” is likely her preferred spelling rather than a spelling mistake.

 - Ward’s directories list Egleton Bros at number 81 up to and including 1920, and at number 67 from 1913 to 1939 inclusive (1939 being the final edition of this series of directories).